matsagad/small-protein-gen/writeups/foldingdiff.md

 ## Endnote
 Despite its caveats, most of which have been addressed by an alternative representation in rigid-body frames, this is among my personal favourite approaches due to its simplicity.
 It works, and samples really do have nicely formed local helices and wiggly strands.

 I feel that the model could be improved with some minimal modifications.
 Perhaps the model could be additionally supplied by more explicit global features, e.g. contact maps, and probed to also reconstruct it, forcing it to achieve some form of global awareness.
 However, balancing this joint loss may be a challenge.
 Another option could be to preserve the diffusion process but use a loss acting on the 3D coordinates, using NERF for reconstruction.
 A naive application of NERF would be a massive bottleneck, but recent works [^5] can do it in parallel across the sequence dimension.
 The hope is for the model to get good at getting roughly correct interresidue distances at the expense of a possibly higher MSE with the true set of angles.
-Finally, largely inspired by AlphaFold2, perhaps some form of recycling could be employed where the model initially focuses on local features and iteratively refines it to fold the structure meaningfully, reminiscent of a hierarchical approach.
-This may cause things to be considerably slower though.
+Finally, largely inspired by AlphaFold2, some form of recycling could be employed where the model initially focuses on local features and iteratively refines it to fold the structure meaningfully, reminiscent of a hierarchical approach.
+This involves handling a tradeoff between speed and quality.

 ## References